The Parsha in a Nutshell

 - Like everything in our lives, it has the potential for good and for bad.
 “Online abuse is the plague of our age.
 It has happened because of the ease and impersonality of communication.
 It gives rise to what has been called the disinhibition effect: people feel freer to be cruel and crude than they would be in a face-to-face situation.
 When you are in the physical presence of someone, it is hard to forget that the other is a living, breathing human being just as you are, with feelings like yours and vulnerabilities like yours.
 But when you are not, all the poison within you can leak out, with sometimes devastating effects.”
 However, Rabbi Sacks also highlights the potential for good that social media presents, especially times of crisis like the Covid pandemic (see From the Thought of Rabbi Sacks).

-- Due to the rise of social media (see answer 2) and the direction that political discourse has taken in the United Kingdom, United States, and beyond, the message of the power of speech is more important than ever before.
-Remembering the power of our words, for bad but even more for good, is more important now than ever before.
+- Due to the rise of social media (see answer 2) and the direction that political discourse has taken in the United Kingdom, United States, and beyond, an awareness of the power of our words, for bad but even more for good, is more important now than ever before.

 Written as an accompaniment to Rabbi Sacks’ weekly Covenant & Conversation essay, the Family Edition is aimed at connecting teenagers with his ideas and thoughts on the parsha.